chanshiyucx/blog/leetcode/0020-valid-parentheses.md

 ## Approach

+Below is the step-by-step breakdown of the approach:

 1. **Quick Length Check**:
 	- If the length of `s` is odd, it cannot be balanced, so we return `false`.

 2. **Mapping Brackets**:
 	- Create a map of closing brackets to their corresponding opening brackets for easy lookup.

 3. **Traverse the String**:
 	- Use a stack to track unmatched opening brackets.
 	- For each character in `s`:
 	- If it's a closing bracket, check if it matches the last item in the stack:
 		- If it matches, pop the stack.
 		- If not, return `false` as it's invalid.
 	- If it's an opening bracket, push it onto the stack.

 4. **Return Result**:
 	- If the stack is empty after traversal, all brackets were matched; otherwise, return `false`.

 ## Complexity